hphilpotts/recipesme-react-spa/README.md

 `RecipeDetail.js` component now successfuly recieving Axios requests.
 Next step is formatting details component(s).

+04/05/23:

 `RecipeIngredients.js` component added - props being passed from parent (RecipeDetail) by mapping over `res.data.ingredients` and storing this in a state to be passed as a prop.
 Similar approach used for `RecipeSteps.js`.

 I found that props were often initially being passed as undefined, and when a `.map()` was called in these two child components I was predictably getting an error.
 I understand that an alternative approach might be to check if props are or are not undefined and then either render a loading spinner or map out elements from the prop.
 I am not at this stage sure which is the better approach, although I like how using multiple states in the parent groups similar actions together and makes the child components less cluttered.

 `uuid` installed and impemented in RecipeSteps and RecipeIngredients in order to generate unique keys for each element created by `.map()`s.

+Found an issue where the 'Recipes' navigation button in the footer would not return the user to the recipe index.
+Issue solved by changing the functionality (and indeed appearance) of this central button when the user is in recipe detail view.
+This was achieved through the use of a state in `App.js`, which conditionally changes how the footer renders.
+A function prop is then passed down to the `Footer.js` and `RecipeCard.js` components which updates the state accordingly.
+Seems to be working nicely!